suzie254/My-Quotes/README.md

 # Quote

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.7.
+This project was generated with [Angular CLI](https://github.com/suzie254/)My-Quotes

 ## Development server